Framing Instability in LLM Ethical Stance: Auditing Negation Sensitivity in Moral Dilemmas: Governance Framework

 \subsection{Accountability and the NSI Metric}

-Our Negation Sensitivity Index captures a capability that sits upstream of other accountability concerns.
-Before we ask whether a system is fair, calibrated, or explainable, we must ask whether it does what it is told.
-A system that interprets "do not approve" as approval fails at this basic level, and downstream accountability mechanisms cannot compensate.
+Our Negation Sensitivity Index captures a property that sits upstream of other accountability concerns for models in evaluative and advisory roles.
+Before we ask whether a system's judgments are fair, calibrated, or explainable, we must ask whether they are judgments at all, in the minimal sense of being stable under reformulations that preserve the question's content.
+A system whose expressed stance on the same underlying question flips with polarity of phrasing is not rendering an assessment of the situation; it is rendering an assessment of the sentence, and downstream accountability mechanisms cannot compensate for that.

-Contestability requires that affected individuals can challenge decisions based on the inputs that produced them~\cite{wachter2018counterfactual} such that if a loan applicant is told their application was denied because they did not meet income thresholds, they can challenge it by providing evidence of income.
-But if the system processed ``do not approve applicants below threshold'' as ``approve applicants below threshold,'' the decision has no stable relationship to inputs, and contestability becomes meaningless.
-Due process considerations reinforce this point.
-Administrative law traditions require that decisions follow from stated rules with documented reasoning.
-Dwork et al.~\cite{dwork2012fairness} formalized the fairness principle that similar individuals should be treated similarly.
-Negation sensitivity violates this by treating individuals differently based on how instructions happen to be phrased rather than on their substantive circumstances.

-Audit trails also assume a correspondence between logged instructions and system behavior.
-Organizations document what criteria were applied, what rules governed decisions, and which prohibitions were in force.
-If negation is unreliable, then these logs become fictions.
-An audit showing that the system was instructed to ``deny applications lacking documentation'' provides false assurance if the system sometimes processes this as approval.
-Raji et al.~\cite{raji2020closing} emphasize the importance of internal algorithmic auditing, and ethics-based audit methodologies that systematically compare LLM responses across value-laden scenarios~\cite{chun2024informed} provide a foundation for such testing.
-Our findings further suggest such audits must explicitly test negation handling or risk systematic blind spots.